 Step 4.
 With the Power button still held down, press and hold down the Volume Down button together with the Power button.

 Step 5.
 Do not release these buttons for around 6 seconds.
 Next, let go of the Power button, but keep the Volume Down button down.

 Step 6.
 Finally, when your iPhone enters into DFU mode, release the Volume Down button.

 Now, with your iPhone successfully put in DFU mode, it’s time to factory reset the device.
 Follow the guide below to do this:

 Step 1.
-Install the latest version of iTunes on your computer and then plug your iPhone to the machine.
+Install the latest version of iTunes on your computer, and then plug your iPhone into the machine.

 Step 2.
-Follow the steps above to put your device into DFU mode.
 When your iPhone is in DFU mode, iTunes will recognize it but find an issue with the connected device.